hapostgres/pg_auto_failover/docs/how-to.rst

 When a Postgres node must be taken offline for a maintenance operation, such as e.g. a kernel security upgrade or a minor Postgres update, it is best to make it so that the pg_auto_failover monitor knows about it.
-This prevents a failover to target a node that's schedule to not be available anymore, and depending on your replication settings smoothly ensures that the primary node switches to async replication before Postgres is shut down on the secondary, avoiding write queries to be blocked.
+This prevents a failover to target a node that's scheduled to not be available anymore, and depending on your replication settings smoothly ensures that the primary node switches to async replication before Postgres is shut down on the secondary, avoiding write queries to be blocked.